slic3r/Slic3r/resources/ui_layout/Readme.md

 	* full_width: to tell to create a field that span the full width.
 	* sidetext$STR: the suffix at the right of the widget (like 'mm').
 	* sidetext_width$INT: the suffix label length (override the group one). -1 for auto.
+	* max_literal$INT[%]: if the user enter a value higher than that and it's a 'float or percent' field, then emit a pop-up to question if he doesn't forgot a '%'.
+If negative, it check if the value isn't lower than the absolute max_literal, instead of greater.
+If there is a '%' after the value, then it's multiplied by the biggest nozzle diameter.
 	* simple|advanced|expert: add one of these to modify the mode in which this setting appear.
 	* width$INT: change the width of the field.
 Shouod work on most type of settings.
 	* height$INT: change the height of the field.
 Don't works with every type of setting (mostly multilne text).
 Set to -1 to 'disable'.